-No. Unlike auto insurance, home insurance is not required in Delaware.
-However, your mortgage lender may require you to carry coverage.
+No - unlike your auto insurance, home insurance is not required in Delaware.
+However, your mortgage may require you to carry coverage.

 If you reside in a coastal area, it's of utmost importance to check and understand your homeowners policy because a basic home policy won't be sufficient to cover the costs of repairing damage from hurricanes — you would need to bolster your policy with windstorm and flood insurance, both of which would be applicable to pay for the damages.
 Depending on your location, your insurance company may make it mandatory to have a separate hurricane deductible if you reside in an area that's especially vulnerable.